 - The 5 components of physical fitness

-Programmes and Challenges
+Programs and Challenges

-For most fitness studios the weight loss challenge is a standard event.
+For most fitness studios, a weight loss challenge is a standard event.
 And the reason for this is that it works!

 This is a fantastic way of getting an employee motivated to take part in a health and wellness program.
-By challenging them to reach a goal they have more of reason to stick with the fitness and nutrition plan you laid out for them.
+By challenging them to reach a goal, they have more reason to stick with the fitness and nutrition plan you laid out for them.

 - 8 Week Physical Health Programmes

 - 28 Day ChallengeCouch to 5K